johnofleek/RPi_SierraWireless_PPP/RC76xx_ppp_RPi_testing.md

 ## Scope
-To see what happens when we use PPP with a Sierra Wireless RC7620 connected via USB UART to an RPi
+To see what happens when we use PPP with a Sierra Wireless RC7620 connected via RC7620 composite USB device UART to an RPi

 ## Kit used
 * RPi4